nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 }
 ```

+This prevents the instantiation of new functions and unnecessary re-renders.
-When we re-run the app, we notice that we've introduced a bug.
-We can keep clicking
+However, when we re-run the app, we notice that we've introduced a bug.
+If we increment
-the increment buttons, but the counters' values never increase beyond 1.
-There're no newly
-created functions, and this is the cause of the issue.
+`detla` to 2, and then try to increment the counter, its value increases by 1, not by 2:

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-dependencies.png" alt="Without dependencies" >
   <figcaption>
-    No new functions are created regardless of the counters' state changes.
-During the initial rendering,
+    No new functions are created regardless of delta's state changes.
+During the
-    `useCallback` created single cached versions of the functions, which encapsulate the state values,
+    initial rendering, `useCallback` created a single cached version of the
+    "increment" function, which encapsulate the detla state value,
-    and reused them on every re-render.
+    and reused it on every re-render.
   </figcaption>
 </figure>

+This is because at the point of instantiation of the `increment` function, the value
+of `delta` was 1, and this was captured in the function's scope.
+Since we're caching
+the `increment` instance, it's never recreated and it uses its original scope with
+`detla = 1`.

-The `useCallback` hook has created single cached versions of the two functions, which
+The `useCallback` hook has created a single cached version of `increment`, which
-encapsulate the **initial values** of `c1` and `c2`.
+encapsulates the **initial value** of `delta`.
 When `App` re-renders with different values for
-`c1` and `c2`, `useCallback` returns the previous versions of the functions
+`delta`, `useCallback` returns the previous version of the `increment` function
-which keep the old values of `c1` and `c2` from the first rendering.
+which keeps the old value of `delta` from the first rendering.

-We need to tell `useCallback` to create new cached versions of the functions
+We need to tell `useCallback` to create new cached version of `increment`
-for every change of values of `c1` and `c2` that they depend on.
+for every change of `delta`.

 # Dependencies